 Step 1: Make Your Decision

-Before you start forming your MSA, you must first be firm in your decision to that you want to start one.
-An MSA is a very useful club to have at your high school and can benefit all people involved or all faiths.
-This is why, if you want to form an MSA, you must be firm in your decision.
+Before you start forming your MSA, you must first be firm in your decision to start one.
+An MSA is a very useful club to have at your high school and can benefit people of all faiths.
 You must also be willing to complete the task once it’s started.

 Step 2: Survey for Interested Members

 After you’ve made your decision to start an MSA, you should survey people in your high school to see if they are interested.
-First, ask your Muslim friends and market your idea to them.
-Don’t worry if you only have 1 or 2 interested people.
+Don’t worry if you only have one or two interested people.
 It’s completely okay to start an MSA with a small number.
 Once you get started and are successful, more people will join.
-Use language and techniques that would interest your friends and make them want to join the MSA.

-If you are in a public school, make sure that you emphasize that your MSA is an academic group and not a religious one.
-You are not trying to convert people to Islam, you are trying to educate people and correct stereotypes.
+Make sure you emphasize that your MSA is an academic group and not a religious one.
+You are not trying to convert people to Islam; you are trying to educate people and correct stereotypes.
 Refer to the section titled “Purpose of your group” for more information.

-Try to reach every single Muslim or person interested in Islam at your school.
+Try to reach every single person interested in learning about Islam at your school.
 Keep in mind that an MSA is as much for Muslims as it is to educate people of other faiths about Islam.